viveknathani/mediapy/README.md

 ### Dependencies
 - pytube (for getting the content)
 - progress (for the download visual)
-- selenium (for scarping of links)
+- selenium (for scraping of links)
 - ffmpeg (for performing conversions)

 ### Usage